 Nichole June Maher, MPH

-She serves on a number of governing boards, including Portland City Club, JustPortland, the National Urban Indian Family Coalition, the National Comcast/NBC Joint Diversity Advisory Council, the Oregon Education Investment Board and the Oregon Historical Society Levy Oversight committee, where she serves as co-chair.
+Nichole serves or has served on a number of governing boards, including Philanthropy Northwest, Grantmakers in Health, Portland City Club, the National Urban Indian Family Coalition, the Oregon Arts Commission, the National Comcast/NBC Joint Council Board, the Northwest Indian College Foundation Board and the Oregon Education Investment Board.